Other Exercises

 For now's the time for your tears.

-a cane that he twirled around his diamond finger
+a that he twirled around his diamond finger

 And booked William Zanzinger for first-degree murder.